 After a 2021 change went into effect exempting individuals with severe mental illness from death penalty eligibility, a new public debate emerged: does Ohio even need the death penalty anymore?
 During the several years it took to get this important piece of legislation passed and signed, conversations were sparked about the many irreparable problems with the death penalty including:

-- Wrongful convictions happen all the time – in Ohio there are eleven death row exonerees who spent a combined 216 years on death row for crimes they did not commit.
+- Wrongful convictions happen all the time – in Ohio there are twelve death row exonerees who spent a combined 243 years on death row for crimes they did not commit.
 The number of exonerations grows larger when we look at the cases where prosecutors tried to get a death sentence but failed.

 - A growing number of murder victim family members do not believe the death penalty helps them heal.